Pamela Greer

+Pamela Edith Greer (7 March 1941 – May 2026), later known as Luanshya Greer, was a British actress, who is best known for her roles on television during the 1960s.

+Life and career

-Pamela Greer (born 7 March 1941) is a British actress, who is best known for her roles on television during the 1960s.
-In 1966, she changed her name to Luanshya Greer (taken from the name of the town where she was born) and became a writer for TV shows including Dixon of Dock Green, Thriller and Triangle.
+Pamela Edith Greer was born in Luanshya, Northern Rhodesia on 7 March 1941.
+In 1966, she changed her name to Luanshya Greer (taken from the name of the town where she was born), and became a writer for television shows including Dixon of Dock Green, Thriller and Triangle.